Twickenham: 20th and 21st centuries

 Electricity was introduced to Twickenham in 1902 and the first trams arrived the following year.

 In 1939, when All Hallows Lombard Street was demolished in the City of London, its distinctive stone tower designed by Christopher Wren, with its peal of ten bells and connecting stone cloister, and the interior furnishings, including a Renatus Harris organ and a pulpit used by John Wesley, were brought to Twickenham to be incorporated in the new All Hallows Church on Chertsey Road (A316) near Twickenham Stadium.

-There was a high-profile murder on 19 August 2004, when French woman Amelie Delagrange (aged 22) died in hospital after being found with a serious head injury (caused by battery) in the Twickenham Green area.
+There was a high-profile murder on 19 August 2004, when a French woman, Amelie Delagrange (aged 22), died in hospital after being found with a serious head injury (caused by battery) in the Twickenham Green area.
 Within 24 hours, police had established a link with the murder of Marsha McDonnell, who was killed in similar circumstances in nearby Hampton 18 months earlier.
 Levi Bellfield was found guilty of both murders on 25 February 2008 (as well as a further charge of attempted murder against 18-year-old Kate Sheedy) and sentenced to life imprisonment.
 In 2011 he was found guilty of the murder of Milly Dowler, a teenage girl who vanished from Walton-on-Thames in March 2002 and whose body was later found in Hampshire woodland.

 Governance

 From 1888 the area was administered jointly between the newly formed Middlesex County Council and the Twickenham Local Government District board, which had been established with the passing of the Local Government Act 1858.
 Under the Local Government Act 1894 the area became Twickenham Urban District.
 In 1926 Twickenham was granted a charter of incorporation to become a municipal borough.
-Eleven years later the urban district councils of Teddington, Hampton & Hampton Wick merged with Twickenham.
+Eleven years later the urban district councils of Teddington, Hampton and Hampton Wick merged with Twickenham.